Aviotehas PN-3: Service history

+The PN-3 was primarily used for reconnaissance missions, but it was also used for training and light transport duties.
+The plane had a crew of two, a pilot and an observer, who operated the camera equipment.
+The camera was mounted in the fuselage and could be aimed through a window on the floor of the aircraft.
 Just one prototype was finished and delivered to the Estonian Air Force, later being used as a trainer.
 After Estonia was occupied by the USSR in 1940, the single prototype was used for target practice.